FlorianMathis/LifeInsight/README.md

 # LifeInsight
-Github repositor for LifeInsight at CHI 2025
+Github repository for LifeInsight at CHI 2025